jawaad-ahmad/common-inf/README.md

-# common-inf
+# common-roles
-Infrastructure as code common to all projects
+Infrastructure as code roles that are common to all projects